chart-code/winampify/README.md

 The spotify API has strict rate limits and finding all the tracks by liked artists can require thousands of calls.
-Application rate limits don't increase with more users; to view your own library with this tool you'll to run it yourself.
+Application rate limits don't increase with more users; to view your own library with this tool you'll to have run it yourself.

 # Installation